 When bad news has its own website, it’s much better to surround it with positive content rather than to fight it directly.
 When you generate any positive content, like your branded assets, you should create a separate link campaign around that entity specifically.
 By doing this, not only will you have great content to combat the vitriolic website but you also have the potential to push its rank down even further.

 Paid press releases from trusted websites are awesome.
 They represent online reputation wizardry at its finest.
-PRWeb.com, for a fair price allows you to create keyword rich and link dense press releases with an exponential amount of online exposure on offer.
-Even a simple press release package on PRWeb will expose your targeted content to “…more than 250,000 RSS subscribers and 30,000 blogs.”
-Take a small dash of hand-written press release work, mix it up with a paid press release website like PRWeb.com and BAM!
-A cosmic web explosion, positive content EVERYWHERE… Where’s the bad guy now, huh!?
+PRWeb (or a similar website) allows you to create keyword rich and link dense press releases with an exponential amount of online exposure on offer.

 Only moderate the content if it is inappropriate.
 Do not delete any objectionable comments that are written logically and reasonably otherwise this may be seen as a conceited action by other customers who may not have been involved in the first place (remember, it’s a public domain and every action can be seen).

 If the attack is occurring via an external domain, the tone of the complaint should dictate the urgency.
 For example, if the website being ranked happens to be a blog detailing a negative customer experience and is not a visceral attack on your brand then the best thing to do in this situation is to comment publicly on the blog.
-This will bide you enough time to slowly but steadily work that blog off the 1st page for your branded search term.
+This will bide you enough time to slowly but steadily work that blog off the first page for your branded search term.
 Conversely, if the external domain is screaming bloody murder about your business, then you might want to look at something more immediate.
-Paid press releases for example.

 Feeling a little bit overwhelmed?
 The web does present you with a lot of options for managing your online reputation, and believe it or not we’ve merely scratched the surface.
 If you’re yet to discover your presence on the web, now is the time to start searching.
 If your reputation is squeaky clean, now’s the time to put your contingency plan into practice – create a branded blog and get building.
 Good luck!